 Pocket Depth Reduction

-However, if receding gums or infections in the gums have gone untreated for a while, surgery is often necessary.
+If receding gums or infections in the gums have gone untreated for a while, surgery is often necessary.
 Common surgery for receding gums is called pocket depth reduction.
-This surgery removes the diseased tissue and pulls the gum back down over the tooth root.
-Gum grafting is an extensive gum recession treatment where a small piece of graft tissue is taken from your soft palate and replaces the receded gums.
+This surgery removes the diseased tissue and pulls the gum back over the tooth root.
+Gum grafting is an extensive gum recession treatment where a small piece of graft tissue is taken from your soft palate to replace the receded gums.